niyazed/iss_locator/README.md

 </p>

 ## Data Source
-Get the space station data in realtime from below link - https://api.wheretheiss.at/v1/satellites/25544
+Get the space station data in realtime from this link - https://api.wheretheiss.at/v1/satellites/25544
 ```json
 {
     "name": "iss",